- Education and Science»

 The relationship between ants and aphids that produce honeydew is an example of mutualism.
 In mutualism, both animals benefit from their association.
 In this case, the ants receive a regular source of honeydew and the aphids receive protection from predators.

 Leafcutter ants are found in the tropics and in the southern United States.
 They cut pieces from leaves or petals with their sharp jaws and then carry the plant pieces to their nest.
-Leafcutter ants are sometimes known as “parasol” ants, since they travel holding their leaf or petal pieces above their heads.
-They may travel as far as two hundred and fifty metres to collect plant material for their nest.
-The ants find their way home by following a trail of chemical pheromones which they deposited as they travelled away from the nest.
+Leafcutter ants are sometimes known as “parasol” ants, since as they travel they hold their piece of leaf or petal above their head.
+They may roam as far as two hundred and fifty metres to collect plant material for their nest.
+The ants find their way home by following a trail of chemical pheromones which they deposited as they moved away from the nest.

 The leafcutter ant colony contains several types of ants of different sizes, each with specialized functions.
-The largest ant is the queen.
+The largest ant in the colony is the queen.
 Next in size are the soldiers, who protect the nest.
 Smaller worker ants collect the plant pieces.
 In the nest, the leaf carriers pass the leaves to even smaller ants, who chew the leaves and turn it into a mulch.
-The mulch supports the growth of a specific type of fungus, which the ants – especially the larvae – eat.
+The mulch supports the growth of a specific type of fungus, which the ants—especially the larvae—eat.
 The smallest ants of all, called minima ants, take care of the fungal garden.

-The ants tend their fungus crop carefully, removing debris and even destroying invading fungi of a different kind.
+The insects tend their fungus crop carefully, removing debris and even destroying invading fungi of a different kind.
 Bacteria live on the surface of the ants.
-These bacteria produce antibiotics, which rub off the ants’ bodies and on to the fungus crop, killing the invading fungi.
+These bacteria produce antibiotics, which rub off the insects’ bodies and on to the fungus crop, killing the invading fungi.